 - Features – Cheap No Frills Accommodation, close to the Parks and Restaurants

-Disneyland visits are often short stays, two or three nights and the focus is on the Parks, all you need form a hotel room is a place to lay your head.
-Obviously the room needs to be clean, quiet, and comfortable, but there is no requirement for luxury or indulgence.
+Disneyland visits are often short stays, two or three nights and the focus is on the Parks, all you need from a hotel room is a place to lay your head.
+Obviously, the room needs to be clean, quiet, and comfortable, but there is no requirement for luxury or indulgence.
 You will get up early, smash the parks all day and collapse into your bed in the evening.

 For this the Kings Inn is perfect.
 It is located nice and close, only a 10-minute stroll, but not so close it incurs a premium.
-It is right next to the Anaheim Garden walk with lots of great Dining options.
+It is right next to the Anaheim Garden walk with lots of great dining options.
 Breakfast and free parking are included, so no additional costs.
 You can rise early grab a coffee and quick breakfast to start the day then be at the park for rope drop.
 There is a great roof terrace for catching the fireworks show in the evening too, great for the first night when you may not have tickets yet!